 - Consider energy efficiency improvements in company facilities and pursue the ENERGY STAR label for buildings. - Purchase ENERGY STAR qualified products.
 Revise the company purchasing or procurement specifications to include ENERGY STAR.
 Provide procurement officials' contact information to EPA for periodic updates and coordination.
 Circulate general ENERGY STAR qualified product information to employees for use when purchasing products for their homes. - Ensure the power management feature is enabled for all ENERGY STAR qualified monitors in use in company facilities, particularly upon installation and after service is performed. - Provide general information about ENERGY STAR to employees whose jobs are relevant to the development, marketing, sales, and service of current ENERGY STAR qualified product models. - Provide a simple plan to EPA outlining specific measures Partner plans to undertake beyond the program requirements listed above.
 By doing so, EPA may be able to coordinate, communicate, and/or promote Partner's activities, provide an EPA representative, or include news about the event in the ENERGY STAR newsletter, on the ENERGY STAR Web pages, etc. The plan may be as simple as providing a list of planned activities or milestones that Partner would like EPA to be aware of.
-For example, activities may include: (1) increase the availability of ENERGY STAR qualified products by converting the entire product line within two years to meet ENERGY STAR guidelines; (2) demonstrate the economic and environmental benefits of energy efficiency through special in-store displays twice a year; (3) provide information to users (via the Web site and user's manual) about energy-saving features and operating characteristics of ENERGY STAR qualified products, and (4) build awareness of the ENERGY STAR Partnership and brand identity by collaborating with EPA on one print advertorial and one live press event. - Provide quarterly, written updates to EPA as to the efforts undertaken by Partner to increase availability of ENERGY STAR qualified products, and to promote awareness of ENERGY STAR and its message. - Join EPA's SmartWay Transport Partnership to improve the environmental performance of the company's shipping operations.
-SmartWay Transport works with freight carriers, shippers, and other stakeholders in the goods movement industry to reduce fuel consumption, greenhouse gases, and air pollution.
-For more information on SmartWay, visit www.epa.gov/smartway. - Join EPA's Climate Leaders Partnership to inventory and reduce greenhouse gas emissions.
-Through participation, companies create a credible record of their accomplishments and receive EPA recognition as corporate environmental leaders.
-For more information on Climate Leaders, visit www.epa.gov/climateleaders. - Join EPA's Green Power partnership.
-EPA's Green Power Partnership encourages organizations to buy green power as a way to reduce the environmental impacts associated with traditional fossil fuel-based electricity use.
-The partnership includes a diverse set of organizations including Fortune 500 companies, small and medium businesses, government institutions as well as a growing number of colleges and universities, visit www.epa.gov/grnpower/.
+For example, activities may include: (1) increase the availability of ENERGY STAR qualified products by converting the entire product line within two years to meet ENERGY STAR guidelines; (2) demonstrate the economic and environmental benefits of energy efficiency through special in-store displays twice a year; (3) provide information to users (via the Web site and user's manual) about energy-saving features and operating characteristics of ENERGY STAR qualified products, and (4) build awareness of the ENERGY STAR Partnership and brand identity by collaborating with EPA on one print advertorial and one live press event. - Provide quarterly, written updates to EPA as to the efforts undertaken by Partner to increase availability of ENERGY STAR qualified products, and to promote awareness of ENERGY STAR and its message.

-ENERGY STAR ® Program Requirements for Imaging Equipment
+ENERGY STAR® Program Requirements for Imaging Equipment

-Eligibility Criteria Version 1.1
+Eligibility Criteria Version 1.1 - DRAFT 1

-Below is the Final Version 1.1 product specification for ENERGY STAR qualified Imaging Equipment.
+Below is the DRAFT 1 Version 1.1 product specification for ENERGY STAR qualified Imaging Equipment.
 A product must meet all of the identified criteria if it is to be qualified as ENERGY STAR by its manufacturer.